Cicada HTB Walkthrough Link to heading

 smb: \> get backup_script.ps1

-Step 8: Gaining a PowerShell Shell
+Step 8: Gaining a PowerShell Shell Link to heading

 The backup script reveals another password for Emily.
 Using Evil-WinRM to get a shell: